laurentperroteau/jquery-boilerplate/README.md

-Yupik jQuery Boilerplate
+jQuery Boilerplate
 ========================

 ### Personal experimentation, no guarantee that it works for you

 Explication (in french) :

-> Yupik jQuery est un squelette JavaScript modulaire orienté objet utilisant jQuery et le meilleur du framework Foundation.
+> jQuery boilerplate est un squelette JavaScript modulaire orienté objet utilisant jQuery et le meilleur du framework Foundation.

 <!--jQuery boilerplate is a modular, object-oriented JavaScript skeleton using jQuery. -->